splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Metric types and rollups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Infrastructure Monitoring, all metrics have a single metric type, with a specific default rollup.
-A rollup is a statistical function that takes all the data points for an MTS over a time period and outputs a single data point.
+A rollup is a statistical function that takes all the data points in a metric time series (MTS) over a time period and outputs a single data point.
 Observability Cloud applies rollups after it retrieves the data points from storage but before it applies analytics functions.
 For more information on rollups, see :ref:`Rollups <rollups>` in Data resolution and rollups in charts.

 The following list shows the types and their default rollups: